Application & Admissions

 - Schedule an advising appointment by phone (781-736-3483) or online.

 - In your advising appointment, you will talk about the program in more detail, discuss your qualifications and fit for the program, get advice on passport/visa concerns, and then your application for the Brandeis in Siena program can be opened.
 Once your application is opened, you will have access to the Online Study Abroad Account application materials described below.

-Applications for Summer 2018 are open, with rolling admissions.
-The application deadline is extended to March 29, 2018.
+Applications for Summer 2019 will open on October 30, 2018 with rolling admissions.
+The application deadline is extended to March 7, 2019.